 3. Advertising platforms hate medical/dental stuff

 It's not just MOH - Google is also very strict with doctors.
 Here’s a list of 4,442 medical terms that doctors cannot advertise.
-For example, even having a web page about Botox can get a doctor’s account banned.
+For example, even having an informative web page about a medical procedure can get a doctor’s account banned.
 No other industry has this many banned words.

 This is one example of a Groupon advertisement that's totally illegal for doctors.